 Future Built Environments

-The School of Building Construction has a vision to be a global leader of research in the development, construction, and management of the built environment.
+The School of Building Construction has the vision to be a global leader in research in the development, construction, and management of the built environment.
 Faculty and their students are researching energy, technology, building performance, BIM, forecasting, risk management, and many other areas that will improve the performances and processes of the built environment.